PlayeRom/flightgear-addon-canvas-skeleton/README.md

 ## Namespaces

-As you can see in the `addon-main.nas` file, the namespace into which the add-on's additional Nasal files will be loaded is set as `var namespace = addons.getNamespaceName(addon);`.
-So it will be a namespace in the format `__addon[your-addon-id]__`, where `your-addon-id` is the ID of your add-on specified in the `addon-metadata.xml` file.
-To access this namespace, you need to refer to it as follows: `globals[‘__addon[your-addon-id]__’]`, which you can see in the `addon-menubar-items.xml` file.
+As you can see in the `/addon-main.nas` file, the namespace into which the add-on's additional Nasal files will be loaded is set as `var namespace = addons.getNamespaceName(addon);`.
+So it will be a namespace created by FlightGear, in the format `__addon[your-addon-id]__`, where `your-addon-id` is the ID of your add-on specified in the `/addon-metadata.xml` file.
+To access this namespace, you need to refer to it as follows: `globals[‘__addon[your-addon-id]__’]`, which you can see in the `/addon-menubar-items.xml` file.
 This is an inconvenient and long name to use, so if you want, you can create a global alias for it, e.g.:

 ```nasal
 var namespace = addons.getNamespaceName(addon);